Ahmed-Hassany/fabric-devkit/guides/dev-network.md

 * intialise (create channels, install chaincode and initialise chaincode first version) the running Fabric network;
 * or upgrade the chaincode in a running Fabric network.

+> Note:
+> Please make sure the network operations is executed in the follow sequence:
+> 1. For newly instantiated network: `network artefacts`, then `network start`, then `network init`;
+> 2. Upgrading new chaincode: `network upgrade`.

 ```
 ./fabricOps.sh network artefacts | start | intialize | upgrade
 ```